-- 2 For attendance period in the preceding clause, if credits earned at another institution before enrolling at the Graduate School of Education (limited to those earned after enrolment in accordance with Article 102 clause 1 of the School Education Act) are to be recognized as credits earned at the Graduate School of Education, and that the student is to be recognized as having completed a part of the educational curriculum at the Graduate School of Education in accordance with Article 19 clause 1, the Graduate School may grant the student completion of no more than 1 year of study at the Graduate School of Education upon considering the student's credits earned and the period needed to earn them.
-However, the student must enroll in the Professional Degree Program of the Graduate School of Education for at least 1 year. - 3 The Graduate School of Education may, if it recognizes educational merits, exempt all or part of credits to be earned through practicum as per clause 1, not exceeding a total of 10 credits, for those having practical experience as school teachers before enrolling in the Graduate School.
+2 With regards to the period of enrolment as set forth in the preceding clause, if credits earned at another institution of education prior to enrolling at the Graduate School of Education Professional Graduate Degree Program (hereby referred to as "aforementioned professional degree program") (limited to credits earned after enrollment in accordance with Article 102 clause 1 of the School Education Act) are to be recognized as credits earned at the Graduate School of Education, and that the student is to be recognized as having completed part of the educational curriculum at the Graduate School of Education in accordance with stipulations set forth in Article 19 clause 1, the Graduate School may grant the student deemed completion of a period of no more than one year of study at the Graduate School of Education, upon consideration of credits earned, the time taken to earn the aforementioned credits, as well as other necessary factors.
+However, the student is required to enroll in the aforementioned professional degree program for a period of at least one year.

+3 Should the Graduate School of Education deem it to be of educational merit, the earning of all or part of credits up to a total of not more than 10 credits that are to be conferred through practicums as stated in provisions for clause 1, may be exempted from completion requirements for students who possess practical teaching experience as educational instructors in elementary schools and other institutions of education prior to their enrolment in the Graduate School.